← Back to 史記

 使 綿綿

 Jie Zi Tui's followers pitied him, then hung writing on the palace gate, saying: 'The dragon desires to ascend to heaven, with five snakes as auxiliaries.
 The dragon has already ascended the clouds.
 Four snakes each entered their dwellings.
 One snake alone is resentful, and finally its place is not seen.'
 Duke Wen went out, saw the writing, and said: 'This is Jie Zi Tui.
 I am just worrying about the royal house.
 I have not yet planned his merit.'
-He made people summon him, but he was gone.
-Then he sought the location and heard that he had entered the middle of Mian Shang mountain.
-Thereupon Duke Wen surrounded the middle of Mian Shang mountain and enfeoffed it, took it as Jie Tui's field, and named it Jie mountain, 'to record my error, and commend the good person'.
+He sent men to summon him, but Jie Zitui had gone.
+Then he sought Jie Tui's whereabouts and heard that he had entered Mount Mianshang.
+Duke Wen then enclosed the area around Mount Mianshang, enfeoffed it as Jie Tui's field, and named it Mount Jie, 'to record my error and commend a good man.'

 62

 The humble minister Hu Shu, who had followed in flight, said; 'The lord has three times bestowed reward, but the reward has not reached the minister.
 I dare to request punishment.'
 Duke Wen replied and said: 'Those who guided me with benevolence and righteousness, and defended me with virtue and favor—these receive the upper reward.
 Those who assisted me in conduct and finally established me—these receive secondary reward.
 The difficulties of arrows and stones, the labors of sweating horses—these again receive secondary reward.
 If with strength they served me and did not supplement the deficiencies, these [again] receive secondary reward.
 After the three rewards, therefore it will temporarily reach you.'
-The Jin people heard it and were all pleased.
+When the people of Jin heard it, they were all pleased.

 63